benhouse1987/whisper/README.md

 ```

-You will now see this magic work as service api result in Chinese!
+You will see this magic work as the api resulted in Chinese!
 ```
 {
     "departmentId": 1,